Bimfortune12/LITA-CLASS-PROJECT/README.md

 The table below shows a decline in revenue across some region and also an increase in some region too.North East and South West are the highest performing region while North West and NORTH Central are the lowest performing region.
 * North East: The chart shows that it's the highest revenue and strong market presence by having highest customer demand.
 * South West: This region still perform significatly but could not meet North East performance.
-* North West: This shows drop from the other region.It;s an underperforming region not like performing region
+* North West: This shows drop from the other region.It's an underperforming region not like performing region
 * North Central: This region appears to have the weakest market,the lowest.It's need an improvement and market development to meet up.
 * The average revene of the region.
 * Region by sum of Units sold.